Ultrafast optically induced tunneling in narrow metallic gaps from the time dependent density functional perspective

 In the multiphoton regime of electron transport ($E_{\rm{g}} > 3$~V/nm), we obtain that the effective number of absorbed photons $n$ is in the $2.5-3.4$ range and it is approximately equal to $n \approx \mathcal{W}_{\rm{tb}}/ \omega$.
 Similar to the situation with $U=0$, on average, the transferred electron energies approach the threshold value determined by the height of the potential barrier of the junction $\mathcal{W}_{\rm{tb}}$ given by Eq.~\eqref{eq:BarrierBias}.
-Smaller $n$ calculated for larger $U$ reflects the reduction of the tunneling barrier by an applied bias (see Figure~\ref{fig:TransportBias1nm}b).
-This result is fully consistent with prediction of the SFT (Eq.~\eqref{eq:MPE1}).
-It is worth noting that in the TDDFT we define the tunneling barrier height from the maximum of the self-consistent potential in the junction including the dc field owing to an applied bias (see Eq~\eqref{eq:BarrierBias}).
+The smaller $n$ calculated for larger $U$ reflects the reduction of the tunneling barrier by the applied bias (see Figure~\ref{fig:TransportBias1nm}b).
+This result is fully consistent with the prediction of the SFT (Eq.~\eqref{eq:MPE1}), and it was also reported in model calculations with simplified form of the potential barrier of the junction \cite{PhysRevApplied.17.044008,SciReportsZhang2016}.
+It is worth noting that in TDDFT we define the tunneling barrier height from the maximum of the self-consistent potential in the junction including the dc field owing to the applied bias (see Eq~\eqref{eq:BarrierBias}).
 In the semiclassical theory, $\overline{\mathcal{W}}_{\rm{tb}}$ is determined by the average image potential (see Eq.~\eqref{eq:BarrierSFT}).
-The dc field owing to an applied bias is accounted for via vector potential.
+The dc field owing to the applied bias is accounted for via vector potential.

 Notably, the TDDFT results reveal that only the transition from the one-photon $\ell=1$ to the multiphoton regime of electron transport around $E_{\rm{g}} = 2.5$~V/nm is well marked.
 In the multiphoton regime, the contributions of individual transport channels $\ell$ cannot be resolved.
 With increasing $E_{\rm{g}}$, the effective photon order $n$, extracted from the power-law dependence of net electron transfer on the optical field, $\mathcal{N} \propto E_{\rm{g}}^{2n}$, becomes an averaged characteristic.
 It rapidly converges to the threshold given by the height of the tunneling barrier in full accord with Eq.~\eqref{eq:MPE1} of the semiclassical theory.